dfki-ric/pytransform3d/doc/source/rotations.rst

 .. warning::

     There are 24 different conventions for defining euler angles.
-We will only use the XYZ convention and the ZYX convention.
+There are 12 different valid ways to sequence rotation axes that can be interpreted as extrinsic or intrinsic rotations: XZX, XYX, YXY, YZY, ZYZ, ZXZ, XZY, XYZ, YXZ, YZX, ZYX, and ZXY.
+We will only use the XYZ convention and the ZYX convention with intrinsic rotations.

 .. plot:: ../../examples/plot_euler_angles.py
     :include-source: